 - If you've ever failed to repay your debts

-- Even how old you are
+- And even how old you are

 What does my age have to do with my credit score?

-Do I have a credit score?
+Is it possible I don't have a credit score?

-Get your credit score checked.
+Make sure to get your credit score checked.

 Here in New Zealand, we've got three credit reporting agencies that can give you a detailed credit history report for free.
 These credit reporters are Centrix, illion and Equifax.